 Will the closures be extended?
 How long will this go on?

-We don’t know.
-The building closures are in effect until April 28.
-The temporary park and trail rules will stay in effect until public health authorities and the state deem it is safe to lift the restrictions.
+The building closures and temporary park and trail rules will stay in effect until public health authorities and the state deem it is safe to lift the restrictions.

 Why are the permanent restrooms and portable restrooms closed?